 - The modem 16 MHz source (typically the crystal oscillator) must always be present.
-The crystal has special requirements and the reference frequency must meet 802.15.4 Standard requirements - Battery-operated application requirements for low power can impact the choices for MCU clock source - The system clock configuration can impact system initialization procedures. - Software requirements can impact MCU processor and bus speed.
+The crystal has special requirements and the reference frequency must meet IEEE 802.15.4 requirements - Battery-operated application requirements for low power can impact the choices for MCU clock source - The system clock configuration can impact system initialization procedures - Software requirements can impact MCU processor and bus speed.
 The user must be aware of the performance requirements for the MCU.
-In the Freescale software running on the 689S08, the CPU clock is always 2X the internal bus speed, and the SMAC application software requires an 8 MHZ bus clock
+In the Freescale software running on the 689S08, the CPU clock is always 2X the internal bus speed, and the application software such as the Freescale BeeStack and/or the IEEE 802.15.4 MAC require either an 8 MHz or 16 MHz bus rate.
+The implication is that the MCU clock source must be capable of generating these bus speeds

-3.6.3 Single System Crystal with CLKO driving MCU EXTAL input
+3.6.3 Single System Crystal with CLKO driving MCU crystal input